pulumi/examples/aws-go-serverless-todo-list-app/README.md

 # AWS Golang Serverless To-Do list app

 This example creates a simple serverless To-Do list application.
 The application consists of API Gateway HTTP API, Lambda, DynamoDB and S3.
-The frontend web application is delivered from S3 web hosting and the frontend web applicaion accesses To-Do management API hosted as Lambda-backend HTTP API.
+The frontend web application is delivered from S3 web hosting and the frontend web applicaion accesses To-Do management API hosted as Lambda-backed HTTP API.
 The Lambda function handles the To-Do data stored on DynamoDB table.

 ## Deploying the App